albertorestifo/node-dijkstra/README.md

 **Returns:**

 `Array` containing the crossed vertices names, in order from the starting vertex to the finish vertex, by default it includes the start and finish vertices as well.
+Returns `null` if no path can be found between the start and finish vertices.

 **Options:**

 - `trim` (default: `false`): if set to true, it won't include the starting and finish vertices in the returned path.
+- `reverse` (default: `false`): if set to true, it will return the array vertices in reversed order

 ```js
 var Graph = require('node-dijkstras');